Tim55667757/TKSBrokerAPI/README_EN.md

                         these IDs using the key `--overview`.
   --close-trade, --cancel-trade
-                        Action: close only one position for instrument defined by `--ticker` key, including for currencies tickers.
+                        Action: close only one position for instrument defined by `--ticker` (high priority) or `--figi` keys, including for currencies tickers.
   --close-trades CLOSE_TRADES [CLOSE_TRADES ...], --cancel-trades CLOSE_TRADES [CLOSE_TRADES ...]
-                        Action: close positions for list of tickers, including for currencies tickers.
+                        Action: close positions for list of tickers or FIGIs, including for currencies tickers or FIGIs.
   --close-all [CLOSE_ALL ...], --cancel-all [CLOSE_ALL ...]
                         Action: close all available (not blocked) opened trades and orders, excluding for currencies.
 Also you